HealthDataInsight/way_of_working/README.md

 You will need to enter a contact method, usually an email address.
 Please thoroughly read the [enforcement guidelines](https://www.contributor-covenant.org/version/2/1/code_of_conduct/#enforcement-guidelines) section of the code and discuss the implications of adopting the code of conduct.

-### Linter

-To add [MegaLinter](https://megalinter.io/) to your project, run the following at the command line:

-    way_of_working init linter

-to run MegaLinter in your project, run:

-    way_of_working exec linter

 ### Initialise All Components

 To add all the Way of Working components to your project, run: